boazsegev/neorack/SPEC.md

 The header `name` **SHOULD** be lowercase, but Servers **SHOULD** expect application to be inconsistent in this regard.

-The Server **MAY** perform any additional action, such as sending an Early Hints responses or invoking an HTTP push promise request for `'link'` headers, attempt to auto-correct or rewrite header data, etc'.
+The Server **MAY** perform any additional action, such as sending an *Early Hints* responses or invoking an HTTP/2 *push promise* request for `'link'` headers, attempt to auto-correct or rewrite header data, etc'.
 Such behavior **SHOULD** be documented.

 **MUST** raise an exception if either `streaming?` or `finished?` would have returned `true`.